bassosimone/neubot-pipeline/README.md

-# neubot-pipeline
+# Neubot Pipeline

-Pipeline for importing and processing Neubot data
+This repository contains an experimental (alpha stage!) pipeline for importing and process Neubot data.